 The Common People is set at a banquet to celebrate the 100th birthday party of Elizabeth Eliot, a retired poultry farmer of Protestant faith who lived all her life in County Monaghan, where the majority faith is Roman Catholic.
 Again, the play travels in time from days of communal joy and cooperation to the divisive beginning of the Northern Ireland Troubes and on to the post Good Friday Agreement rapprochment, adding the recent arrival of Polish farm-workers into the mix.
 The cast of 36 ranged in age from 8 to 80 and were drawn from various religious faith backgrounds, from both sides of the border and from within the migrant community of Castleblayney.
 In the extract that follows, elderly brothers John and William Eliot (Elizabeth’s sons) are prompted by a slideshow image at the banquet to recall their days as Protestant boys in a Catholic primary school during the 1940s.

-Directly below is an extract from this community play, or you can skip ahead to the copied text of an Irish Times article by Peter Crawley about the performance, by scrollign down or clicking this link.
+Directly below is an extract from this community play, or you can skip ahead to the copied text of an Irish Times article by Peter Crawley about the performance.
+You can do this by scrolling down or clicking this link.

 Extract from The Common People